openbridge/ob_google-bigquery/README.md

 gs://openbridge-buzz/production/ga_bounces/20170101_asd12XZ_ga_bounces_export_000.gz
 ```

-How long are files presisted in that bucket?
+How long are files persisted in that bucket?
 There is a current lifecycle policy set keep the export for `30` days.
-The `/lifecycle.json` defines the bucket policy for the retention of files sotred there.
+The `/lifecycle.json` defines the bucket policy for the retention of files stored there.
 If you want to persist them for a longer time period edit the policy accordingly.
 Simply change the `30` to whatever number of days you feel is needed.

 ## Transferring Exports To Amazon S3